coryshain/cdr/README.md

 Full documentation and API are available here: https://cdr.readthedocs.io/en/latest/.

+## Supplementary GAM analyses

+To preprocess data for GAM fitting to a given dataset, run:

+    python -m cdr.gam.get_gam_data pred_fn_ini/<DATASET>.ini

+To generate regression scripts, run:

+    python -m cdr.gam.make_gam_jobs

+This will generate R scripts (`*.R`) and SLURM batch scripts (`*.pbs`) corresponding to each GAM model in the analysis, saved in a directory called `gam_scripts`.

+To generate plots from fitted GAM models, run:

+    python -m cdr.gam.plot

+To generate SLURM batch jobs for hypothesis tests, run:

+    python -m cdr.gam.make_test_jobs

+This will generate several batch scripts (`*.pbs`) in the current directory that can be submitted to job scheduler.

+To generate performance tables for a given dataset, run:

+    python -m cdr.gam.gam_error_table <NAME_OF_CORPUS>

+## Supplementary analyses of data from Brothers & Kuperberg (2021)

+To collate Brothers & Kuperberg's (BK21's) stimuli for analysis, run:

+    python -m cdr.bk21.get_items

+To compute unigram, GPT2, and GloVe features for these items run (respectively):

+    python -m cdr.bk21.add_{unigram,gpt,glove}

+To merge these textual features with the SPR and naming data for analysis, run (respectively):

+    python -m cdr.bk21.merge_{spr,naming}

+To generate regression scripts, run:

+    python -m cdr.bk21.make_bk21_jobs

+This will generate R scripts (`*.R`) and SLURM batch files (`*.pbs`) corresponding to each model in the analysis, saved in a directory called `bk21_scripts`.

+To generate plots (requires that all regressions have completed), run:

+    python -m cdr.bk21.plot

+To generate SLURM batch jobs for hypothesis tests, run:

+    python -m cdr.bk21.make_test_jobs

+This will generate several batch scripts (`*pbs`) in the current directory that can be submitted to the job scheduler.

 ## References
 Shain, Cory and Schuler, William (2018).
 Deconvolutional time series regression: A technique for modeling temporally diffuse effects. _EMNLP18_.

+Brothers, Trevor and Kuperberg, Gina (2021).
+Word predictability effects are linear, not logarithmic: Implications for probabilistic models of sentence comprehension. _JML_.

 Shain, Cory and Schuler, William (2021).
 Continuous-time deconvolutional regression for psycholinguistic modeling. _Cognition_.